Desarc/PokemonBattleMatch/README.md

 # PokemonBattleMatch

-Data is based on http://serebii.net/pokemongo/pokemon/
+Data is based on http://serebii.net/pokemongo/pokemon/ and https://thesilphroad.com/research